oasisprotocol/sapphire-paratime/docs/develop/authentication.md

 that is used for the remainder of the session.

-In contrast to transparent EVM chains, **Sapphire simplifies dApp design, improves trust, and increases the usability of SIWE messages through extending message parsing and verification to on-chain computation**.
+In contrast to transparent EVM chains, **Sapphire simplifies dApp design, improves trust, and increases the usability of SIWE messages by moving message parsing and verification on-chain**.
 This feature (unique to Sapphire) removes the need to develop and maintain separate dApp backend services just for SIWE authentication.
+In addition, on-chain authentication code can be audited, the execution provably happens inside a TEE and the end-to-end encrypted channel between the client and Sapphire makes sure that even the node operator cannot obtain the authentication token.
 Let's take a look at an example authentication flow:

 ![SIWE authentication flow on Sapphire](../diagrams/siwe-sapphire-flow.mmd.svg)